 A great way to learn about a study abroad program or location is by connecting with its alumni!
 When you learn about someone else’s experience, it gives great insight into what it’s actually like to study abroad.
 By talking to someone who has been somewhere you’re interested in or done a particular program of interest to you, you gain invaluable insight.
-We caught up with AIFS Alumni Ambassador, Nikki Weinkauf, who chose to study abroad in Ireland with AIFS in the city of Limerick during her Spring 2018 semester.
+We caught up with AIFS Alum Nikki Weinkauf, who chose to study abroad in Ireland with AIFS in the city of Limerick during her Spring 2018 semester.
 Read on as she reflects on her experience and gives advice.

 Why did you choose to study abroad in Ireland through the AIFS in Limerick program?
 How did you learn about it?

 My school only offered programs in Ireland for the summer, or in Dublin.
 I knew I wanted to be in a more unique location than Dublin so I needed to find a third-party provider.
 I also was on a time crunch, and needed an easy-to-follow and all-inclusive package to reduce my already boiling stress.
 The AIFS website was so easy to use and I was not left with any questions about my trip, even down to the flights.
 This eased many of my concerns which overall led me to choose AIFS.

 What is your major and was there a connection to your choice of program location?

 My major is Global Business Management.
 I overall knew I wanted to go to Europe to study my major’s courses because of the complex and diverse nature of all things European business.
 Ireland is a huge up-and-coming economy in the market today, especially in new rising technology companies.
 I knew I would be able to learn a lot from my business classes there.